shakilahmed0369/shakilahmed0369/README.md

 🚀 **Full Stack Developer | Open-Source Enthusiast | Digital Creator | Instructor**

- ⚡️ A passionate backend Ninja 🥷 from Bangladesh, I focus on building scalable and impactful web applications.
-When I’m not coding, you’ll find me exploring new tech, contributing to open-source, teaching, or brewing the perfect cup of coffee to fuel my creativity.
+<p>⚡️ A passionate backend Ninja 🥷 from Bangladesh, I focus on building scalable and impactful web applications.
+When I’m not coding, you’ll find me exploring new tech, contributing to open-source, teaching, or brewing the perfect cup of coffee to fuel my creativity.</p>

 ## 🛠️ **Tech Stack**